yhimanshu22/free-cluely/README.md

 A desktop application to help you cheat on everything.

-## Sponsored by Recall AI - API for desktop recording
+# Sponsored by Recall AI - API for desktop recording
-If you’re looking for a hosted desktop recording API, consider checking out [Recall.ai](https://www.recall.ai), an API that records Zoom, Google Meet, Microsoft Teams, in-person meetings, and more
+If you’re looking for a hosted desktop recording API, consider checking out [Recall.ai](https://www.recall.ai/product/desktop-recording-sdk?utm_source=github&utm_medium=sponsorship&utm_campaign=prat011-free-cluely), an API that records Zoom, Google Meet, Microsoft Teams, in-person meetings, and more.

 ## 🚀 Quick Start Guide